-Sarah leads our planning team in Scotland.
+Sarah leads our Planning and Infrastructure Consenting team in Scotland.
 She is the only lawyer in the country to be dual qualified as an accredited specialist in planning law by the Law Society of Scotland and as a chartered town planner with corporate membership of the Royal Town Planning Institute.
 With an exceptional track record providing strategically focussed advice for some of the most prestigious development projects in Scotland and further afield, Sarah is widely recognised as a leading planning lawyer.
 Her wealth of experience and expertise assists clients from across both the development and public sectors on all aspects of planning, environmental, CPO and transport matters.
 Major housing, infrastructure, energy, retail, waste, mixed use and regeneration schemes feature strongly in her workload.

 With significant expertise in appeals and legal challenges to planning and other statutory consents, Sarah is particularly known for her ability to develop robust consenting strategies to guide major development projects from their early conceptual stage, through the complex consenting process to their delivery and beyond.
 Her practice covers matters such as development plan promotion & policy; advising on statutory process; reviewing & de-risking application submissions; negotiating & drafting complex planning & infrastructure agreements; and advising on appeals, court challenges, enforcement & compulsory purchase.
 She regularly appears as an advocate in inquiries and hearings.
 Sarah also has an excellent working knowledge of EIA and advises on a range of environmental and regulated process matters including habitats, permitting and licences.